NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 Some values are mistyped by Hemnet and if they are not numerical outliers they are very difficult to identify.
 However I believe the most important part of the data-cleaning in this data-set is to identify the numerical outliers so this was my main focus.
 If you don´t pick up on the mistyped information the data can get heavily skewed.
 I.e. there was a price increase of over 1 billion percent which obviously has a huge effect on an analysis of the average price increase.

 ## Columns/Values of special interest
 The values from each sold apartment I was mainly interested in was the  "sqm", "final price" and "date sold".
 This information allows for a really solid estimate of the average price development for apartments in Stockholm.

 In addition to the three above mentioned values I was also extra interested in the values "no. of rooms", "street name" and "area name".
 This information in conjunction with "sqm", "final price" and "date sold" allows for an analysis of the average price development in Stockholm for different groups.

 ## Omx30

-I´m comparing the price development of apartments in Stockholm with the price development of omx30 for the year 2013-2020.
+I´m comparing the price development of apartments in Stockholm with the price development of omx30 for the years 2013-2020.

 # Project status
 Closed to finished project.
 Need to tidy up code and add comments in a few places.